hstoklosa/twitter-clone/README.md

 3. Build the images and run containers for the application.

-    **Note**: Incompatible with docker-compose version less than v3.5
+    3.1 Enter the production directory

     ```
-    docker compose --env-file .env.production -f docker-compose.prod.yml build --no-cache

-    docker compose --env-file .env.production -f docker-compose.prod.yml up -d
+    cd twitter-clone/docker/production
     ```

+    3.2 Create containers from images and run them (ncompatible with docker-compose version less than v3.5)

+    ```
+    docker compose build --no-cache

+    docker compose up -d
+    ```

-    > **_Memory_**: If you don't have enough memory on a machine (such as a VPS) to build the production images, consider setting up swap memory.
+    > **Memory Note**: If you don't have enough memory on a machine (such as a VPS) to build the production images, consider setting up swap memory.
 [Here's a guide](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-18-04) on how to do it.

-    3.1.
+    3.3.
 Check the status of the containers from `docker-compose.prod.yml`

-    **Second Layer of Services (Production App):**
+    **Second Layer of Services (App):**

     ```
-    docker-compose -f docker-compose.prod.yml ps
+    docker compose ps

     NAME       IMAGE             COMMAND                                          SERVICE    CREATED        STATUS              PORTS
     backend    xclone-backend    "docker-entrypoint.sh npm run prod"              backend    11 hours ago   Up About a minute   0.0.0.0:33566->8080/tcp, :::33566->8080/tcp